SFTtech/nyan/doc/nyan.md

 Lets start with an example inheritance hierarchy:

-`malte23 <- Crossbowman <- Archer <- RangedUnit (engine) <- Unit (engine) <- Nyan (built in)`
+`malte23 (instance) <- Crossbowman <- Archer <- RangedUnit (engine) <- Unit (engine) <- Object (built in)`

 Why:

-* There's a base nyan objects, defined in the language
+* There's a base nyan object, defined in the language internally
 * The engine support units that move on screen
-* The engine supports attack ballistics
+* The engine supports attack projectile ballistics
 * All archers may receive armor/attack bonus updates
 * Crossbowmen is an archer and can be built at the archery

-* malte23 walks on your screen and dies laughing.
+`malte23` walks on your screen and dies laughing.
-  It is _not_ a *NyanObject* but rather an unit object of the game engine which has a pointer to the `Crossbowman` *NyanObject* to fetch values from
+It is _not_ a *NyanObject* but rather an unit object of the game engine which references to the `Crossbowman` *NyanObject* to get properties from.

-The only non-abstract objects can be instanciated by the game engine.
-It's non-abstract when all members of an object are defined, which is the case for a `Crossbowman`. `malte23` is instanced and handled in the engines unit movement system.
+`malte23` is handled in the unit movement system but the speed, healthpoints and so on are fetched for malte's unit type, which is `Crossbowman`, managed by nyan.

-## Modding example
+## Modding examples

 ### New resource